• Skip to main content

 1. Bake both the bottom crust and the stars and stripes at 425 degrees for 15 minutes until the crusts are just turning golden brown.
 Pull both pie crusts out of the oven.
 Leave the oven heat on.

 2. On the bottom crust, spread blueberry filling into the upper left corner in a small rectangle of the baked pie crust for the blue part of the flag.
-Next, add the strawberry filling onto the pie.
+Next, add the strawberry filling into the pie.
 (Don't add the stars and stripes yet)

-3. Bake the bottom crust and filling at 425 for 25-30 minutes, until the berries are bubbling.
+3. Bake the bottom crust and the filling at 425 for 25-30 minutes, until the berries are bubbling.

 Decorate & Serve The Flag Pie